 - open-monitoring meditation – enables one to be receptive to any thoughts or feelings experienced without focusing on one entity

-Of course, saying that it’s simple doesn’t makes it so.
+Of course, saying that it’s simple doesn’t make it so.
 It takes some amount of practice to achieve the positive effect of meditation on creativity.

 As adults, we often associate the act of playing as something "child-like" and "unproductive".
 We forget that when we play, we are actually opening ourselves to a world of possibilities and honing our creativity as we explore the realms of fantasy.
-There are increasing number of studies that implies that video gaming improves creativity, decision-making and perception.
+There is an increasing number of studies that implies that video gaming improves creativity, decision-making, and perception.

 By the time we head back to whatever it is we’re working on, we’ll be less restricted by rigid thinking and also more released from the stress that’s been bothering us.
 Our mind will be more inclined to explore new ideas that we’ve never thought of because it has adopted the ‘playful’ mindset.
 Plus, the fun and positive mood "play" gives us is great for creativity to set in.

 It is well-established in the field of positive psychology that positive emotions encourages one to be more adventurous, and it enhances one’s creative thinking.
 Psychologists based this effect on the broaden-and-build theory, which suggests that when we feel happy, joyful or interested, we become more willing to explore and try new things.
 Feeling good makes us become more flexible in our thinking, which translates to creativity.

 After spending hours on a project without a single innovative idea, it will be hard to keep up a good mood.
 This is where a vicious cycle comes in.
 We get more unhappy when we can’t come up with something creative, this puts us in a negative mood which makes it even harder for us to be creative.
 The best way out is to take all our negativity and transform it into positivity.